alan-turing-institute/rPSMF/README.md

 These experiments will be run through a Python virtual environment that will be automatically created with the required dependencies.
-For Experiments 3 and 4 the results are captured in LaTeX tables, which are automatically generated when you run ``make Experiment3``.
+For Experiments 3 and 4 the results are captured in LaTeX tables that are automatically generated as well.

 The code for Experiment 2 and the Convergence experiment are written in Matlab, so require a Matlab installation to reproduce.
+See the readme files in the corresponding directories for more information.

 ## Notes